RosieSews/masksnow/src/pages/patterns/index.md

 <h2 style="color:#b03619">ATTENTION</h2>

-<p style="color:#b03619">This pattern is for personal use only and is NOT to be made for donations.</p>
+<p style="color:#b03619">This pattern does NOT require a sewing machine.
+The T-shirt mask is for personal use only and is NOT to be made for donations.</p>

 ### [Download T-shirt Mask Pattern](https://masksnow.org/docs/CFC_Tshirt_Mask_4_6.pdf)